emberjs/website/source/blog/2015-05-05-glimmer-merging.md

 contain Glimmer.

-However, it's worth noting that Glimmer is the first major change to many parts of the view since Ember was called SproutCore 2!
-As a result, perfect compatibility, especially in private features, was more challenging.
+However, it's worth noting that Glimmer is the first major change to many parts of the view layer since SproutCore 2!
+As a result, perfect compatibility, especially in private APIs, was more challenging.

 During the process of building Glimmer, we found various semantics of